Dual Diagnosis Treatment

 Without dual diagnosis treatment and therapy – an addict has a higher chance of relapse because the problems of addiction are not properly addressed.
 Addiction Campuses is equipped to manage both dual diagnosis and dual therapy.
 We have a talented, caring staff poised to assess the client and place him or her on the treatment path that best suits them for success.

 You can get help for co-occurring disorders.
-There is dual diagnosis treatment that works.
+There is a dual-diagnosis treatment that works.
 Addiction Campuses has a program for you that will work.
 Don’t wait.
 Call now.